decorative

 Endnotes

-1 Source: Bloomberg.
-Federal funds future curve.
-Data as of 25 March 2024.
+3 Source: Bloomberg.
+Based on Fed funds future curve.
+Data as of 22 April 2024.

 The views expressed herein are those of the MFS Investment Solutions Group within the MFS distribution unit and may differ from those of MFS portfolio managers and research analysts.
 These views are subject to change at any time and should not be construed as the Advisor’s investment advice, as securities recommendations, or as an indication of trading intent on behalf of MFS.